dharmeshkariya/dharmeshkariya.github.io/summaries.markdown

 ---
 layout: page
-title: Summaries
+title: summaries
 permalink: /summaries/
 ---

-This is a page to list down the summaries that I create.
+this is a page to list down the summaries that i create.